yuxiaoba/my-wowchemy-site/content/publication/swisslog20/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this paper, we propose SwissLog, namely a robust and unified deep learning based anomaly detection model for detecting diverse faults based on logs.

-tags: [Microservice, Anomaly Detection, Reliability]
+tags: [Anomaly Detection, Reliability, AIOps]

 # Display this page in the Featured widget?
 featured: false